shawnscoding/siemens-online-conf2/README.md

 ### 2. I learned how to lead a project while working on this project.

-I was able to understand what's the important jobs for project leader.
+I was able to understand what are the important jobs for project leader.
 As a leader, regardless of what your speciality is, you will end up spending a lot of time talking to clients and project members.
-This includes reviewing the client's requirement, communicate with team members and other departments to find out if there is an issue in the process.
-For me, every time our project manager added new functionality of the software to the proposal, I had to think through whether this is feasible and could be done by the deadline.
-If there's a technical issue with the requirement, I had to explain the issue in non-programming terms and suggest an alternative.
-I didn't realise how massive responsibility a leader has before the beginning of the project.
-Although all of the responsibilities I was required to have was overwhelming at the beginning, my productivity and collaboration skill gradually increased.
-I highly believe that I learned and grew significantly from this experience.
+This includes reviewing the software requirements specification, communicate with team members and other departments to find out if there is an issue in the process.
+I needed to speak in non-programming terms and suggest an alternative if there's a technical issue.
+I didn't realise how massive responsibility a leader has.
+Although all of the responsibilities I had was overwhelming at the beginning, my productivity and collaboration skill gradually increased.
+I highly believe that I learned and grew up significantly from this experience.

 # Note